ga-wdi-lessons/cs-algorithms/README.md

   <summary><strong>What is the complexity of this algorithm?</strong></summary>

-  > O(n)
+  > O(n), hence why it is called "linear search".

 </details>

 <br/>

 The algorithm that gets you there in four guesses is called "binary search".
+It is usually performed on an already-sorted list.
 It goes like this...

 > 1. Divide the range in half.
 Ask: is the number in the middle <= your number?
 > 1. If so, the answer is in the lower half-range